klinbee/Flattened-Dimensions/README.md

 If you have any suggested changes to this, I can upload them for you (like adding a nether roof, redesigning the end, making the nether/end normal and leave the overworld flat, do something different with oceans, etc.)

 Also, likely due to a bug, Nether Fossils do not generate.
 I swear it literally makes no sense why, you cannot even use the place structure command to place any.

+Desert Temples were the same way, but I pulled some witch-craft to make them work (it took 5 hours 🙃)